Opportunities for financial support to attend a Field Studies Council natural history course:

 - Not available for those in full-time employment whose employers pay the course fee

 We hope the Fund may be added to from time to time to allow us to continue making awards.
 Should anyone be interested in making a donation in this respect, we would of course be delighted to hear from you.

 Suffolk Biological Recording Bursary

-Suffolk Biodiversity Information Service (SBIS) and Suffolk Naturalists Society (SNS) have kindly offered a bursary to support individuals who wish to attend some of the Natural History courses offered at FSC Flatford Mill:
+Suffolk Biodiversity Information Service (SBIS) and Suffolk Naturalists Society (SNS) have kindly offered a bursary to support individuals who wish to attend some of the Natural History courses offered at Flatford Mill Field Centre:

-The bursary will provide for up to 100% of the non-residential fees for courses.
+The bursary will provide for up to 100% of the residential fees for courses, and 50% for non-residential.
 Successful applicants will still need to pay for any accommodation required.

 SBIS and funding partners decide each year as to which courses at FSC Flatford Mill will be eligible for support, depending upon sufficient funds being available at the time of application.